LunaciaDev/VGU_Project_ROS/JOURNAL.md

     - [x] Figure out the joint movement direction?
 - [x] Sync objects from Unity to ROS
   - [ ] Maybe later: Figure out where does "empty quarternion" warn logs came from?
+- [x] Attach the cube to the arm when grabbing

 ## Journal